Particl-Community/documents/socialmedia/discord_bot_commands_channel_template.md

 *GENERAL Particl*

 `!links` prints all important links for Particl.
-`!adhominem` prints the definition of it, if somebody tries to undermine arguments with nonsense.
+`!remindme [time] [reminder]` Example: `!remindme 2 days It's tournament day!` `!adhominem` prints the definition of it, if somebody tries to undermine arguments with nonsense.
-`!support` prints where to find support and tutorials.
-`!remindme [time] [reminder]` Example: `!remindme 2 days It's tournament day!`

 +++++++++++++++++